Cross Country Detours

+Cross Country Detours is a 1940 American animated comedy short film directed by Fred Avery.
+The short was released on March 16, 1940.
+It is part of the Merrie Melodies series and one of the longest films in the series, clocking at almost 10 minutes.
+It was re-released as a "Blue Ribbon" reissue in 1944.

-A travelogue spoof or parody of nature documentary, it presents various settings in the United States and is particularly remembered for its use of a split screen and rotoscoping as well as for featuring a scene depicting the mock self-censored striptease of a lizard and one including the suicide of a frog.
+A or parody of nature documentary, it presents various settings in the United States and is particularly remembered for its use of a split screen and rotoscoping as well as for featuring a scene depicting the mock striptease of a lizard and one including the suicide of a frog.

 Plot

-A narrator talks about the wonders of nature in the US: